SECFORCE/droidground/README.md

 ## ⚙️ Configuration

 The `.env.sample` file in the root directory is a good starting point.
+This is the full list of all env variables currently supported:

 | Variable                              | Description                                        | Default     |
 | ------------------------------------- | -------------------------------------------------- | ----------- |